 This file creates a public record of sellers and helps buyers to quickly identify who is allowed to handle the ad inventory for which publishers, making it much harder for scammers to sell fake inventory for profit.

 For example, here’s a part of Bloomberg’s ads.txt:

 As a buyer, you can see which sellers you should contact in order to have your ads run on Bloomberg.
 Also, the ads.txt provides the IDs of the publishers, so you can compare the data you get in your ad reports to the identification numbers of your publishers.

-As of August 2017, out of top 500 publishers around 7% had already implemented this solution on their platforms.
-The early adopters include such media giants as The Washington Post, Forbes, The New York Times, Bloomberg, Gizmodo Media Group and others.
+As of August 2017, out of the top 500 publishers around 7% had already implemented this solution on their platforms.
+The early adopters include such media giants as The Washington Post, Forbes, The New York Times, Bloomberg, Gizmodo Media Group, and others.

 As of November 2017, you can see the stats of ads.txt adoption, pulled from Alexa’s top 10,000 global domains that sell advertising (except Google, Amazon, and Facebook since they don’t sell their inventory to third-parties.)

 We mentioned above that there are solutions, not just one.
 Many publishers are waiting for the blockchain technology to change this area in the industry.
 Indeed, blockchain can help to streamline the data and weed out the fake ads.
 However, widespread implementation of this technology is still years away and ads.txt is a much simpler and quicker way to protect authenticity.

 Also, if you are a publisher, consider implementing this solution on your platform.
 It doesn’t cost you much (in either time or money) and, in fact, you might actually profit from it since many ad buyers are switching to publishers with ads.txt implemented.

 Want to receive reading suggestions once a month?